Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 Are you thinking of moving your domain to a new registrar?

-1. Verify Eligibility: Ensure your domain is eligible for transfer.
-Most domains need to be at least 60 days old and not in the midst of a recent transfer or registration.
+Ensure your domain is eligible for transfer.
+Most domains must be at least 60 days old and not amid a recent transfer or registration.

-However, before initiating a transfer, ensure you are familiar with your current registrar’s transfer policies to avoid surprises.
+However, to avoid surprises, ensure you are familiar with your current registrar’s transfer policies before initiating a transfer.

 Some examples of common registrar’s transfer policies:

-• Transfer Lock: Some registrars impose a transfer lock on newly registered domains or domains that have recently undergone a change in ownership.
+• Transfer Lock: Some registrars impose a transfer lock on newly registered domains or domains that have recently changed ownership.
 This lock prevents transfer requests for a specific period (e.g., 60 days), enhancing security and preventing unauthorized transfers.

-• Authorization Code: Most registrars require an authorization code (also known as an EPP code or transfer key) to initiate a domain transfer.
+• Authorization Code: Most registrars require an authorization code (an EPP code or transfer key) to initiate a domain transfer.
 This code verifies the owner’s consent for the transfer.

 • Domain Unlocking: You may need to unlock your domain in your registrar’s control panel before initiating a transfer.
 This step ensures that the domain can be transferred to another registrar.